 Speaking of awesome geekiness, I’m putting final ideas into my Halloween costume…it’s getting to be that time.
 I’ll post more about that maybe later this week…just stay tuned, I guess!

 Recently, my editor decided to stop by my day job with a bit of a surprise: a review copy of a book that had not yet been published.
 That book is Richard A. Knaak’s Legends of the Dragonrealm: Shade and, at the time of my typing this, the novel is still yet to have been printed.
 While I don’t have the finished copy, let’s just say I’m ready to buy the finished one.
+This is my kind of book and, after doing my digging, I LOVE what the artist has done for its cover.

 So, I don’t like talking about stuff like this because it really messes with me that I’ve let it get out of hand…but I’m actively attempting to lose weight so I figured I’d turn here for a little more support.